Windows 10 Troubleshooting

 Microsoft Breaks Windows Media Player In Latest Windows 10 Update

 Microsoft may want to consider renaming the now-infamous Windows 10 October Update version 1809.
 First it had to be pulled from the public due to critical file-deleting bugs.
 Then it was finally reissued in the middle of November.
-This default apps bug is still broken.
 Machines with Intel HD Graphics drivers are losing their sound (again). iCloud syncing is broken.
 And now Microsoft says Windows Media Player is broken in the latest cumulative update.

 “After installing this update, users may not be able to use the Seek Bar in Windows Media Player when playing specific files,” Microsoft writes in its known issues document.
 “Microsoft is working on a resolution and will provide an update in an upcoming release.”